Getting started with Spark

 4. If unresolved, Spark escalates the support request to the service desk with full context.
 Spark only escalates requests in the following cases:

-• Encountering technical limitations that prevent providing an effective solution.
+• Encountering technical limitations that prevent Spark from providing an effective solution

-Spark may propose and initiate resolution measures, but all device remediation actions require user approval.
+Spark may suggest and initiate resolution measures, but all device remediation actions require user approval.

 What data does Spark use?